Texas hold 'em: Similar games

 There are several other poker variants that resemble Texas hold 'em.
 Hold 'em is a member of a class of poker games known as community card games, where some cards are available for use by all the players.
 There are several other games that use five community cards in addition to some private cards and are thus like Texas hold 'em.
 Royal hold 'em has the same structure as Texas hold 'em, but the deck contains only Aces, Kings, Queens, Jacks, and Tens.
 Pineapple and Omaha hold 'em both vary the number of cards an individual receives before the flop (along with the rules regarding how they may be used to form a hand), but are dealt identically afterward.
 In Double Texas Hold'em, each player receives 3 hole cards and establishes a middle common card that plays with each of the other cards, but the outer cards don't play with each other (each player has two 2-card hands).
 Alternatively, in Double-board hold'em all players receive the same number of private cards, but there are two sets of community cards.
 The winner is either selected for each individual board with each receiving half of the pot, or the best overall hand takes the entire pot, depending on the rules agreed upon by the players.

 Another variant is known as Greek hold 'em which requires each player to use both hole cards and only 3 from the board instead of the best five of seven cards.

 Manila is a hold'em variant that was once popular in Australia.
 In Manila, players receive two private cards from a reduced deck (containing no cards lower than 7).
 A five-card board is dealt, unlike Texas hold 'em, one card at a time; there is a betting round after each card.
 Manila has several variations of its own, similar to the variants listed above.

 Six-plus hold 'em (also known as Short-deck hold 'em) is a community card poker game variant of Texas hold 'em, where cards 2 through 5 are removed.
-Each player is dealt two cards face down and seeks to make his or her best five-card poker hand using from any combination of the seven cards (five community cards and their own two hole cards).
+Each player is dealt two cards face down and seeks to make his or her best five-card poker hand using from any combination of the seven cards (five community cards and their two hole cards).